hangnguyen81/countries-search/README.md

 # Countries search

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can fork the project directory to your local computer , you can run:
+You can fork the project directory to your local computer , you can run: `npm start` to runs the app in the development mode.

-### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 In countries search app, I fetch data from 2 APIs:
 * [Rest Countries API](https://restcountries.eu/rest/v2/all) - no API key required